Adult-friendly third-row seat in both body lengths

 |Roadside Assistance||Unlimited Years/Unlimited Miles|

-2019 Ford Expedition -- The Expedition is also relatively new and offers the same interior space and a bit more towing capacity, but it has less power and a less luxurious interior.
+2020 Ford Expedition - The 2020 Expedition is also relatively new and offers the same interior space with a bit more towing capacity.
+However, it has less power and a less luxurious interior.

-2019 Infiniti QX80 -- The Navigator is still the overall superior package, but the QX80 is also considerably cheaper.
+2020 Infiniti QX80 - The Navigator is still the overall superior package, but the new QX80 is also a considerably cheaper luxury SUV.

-2019 Mercedes-Benz GLS-Class -- The GLS may not have the Navigator's ultimate space and towing capability, but it's far better than you'd expect given it's a crossover.
-Its high-lux cabin is the only competitor that can top the Lincoln.
+2020 Mercedes-Benz GLS-Class - The latest GLS may not have the Navigator's ultimate space or towing capability, but it's far better than you'd expect given that it's a crossover.
+Its high-lux cabin is the only competition that can top the Lincoln.

-Used Land Rover Range Rover -- The old Navigator would've made this comparison ridiculous, but that's not the case with the new one.
-The high-style Range Rover, albeit a cheaper used one, is indeed a worthy alternative to the Navigator (or vice versa).
+Used Land Rover Range Rover - The old Navigator would've made this comparison ridiculous, but that's not the case with the new one.
+The high-style Range Rover (albeit a cheaper used one) is a worthy alternative to the Navigator.